ShivamTiwar2408/gitalife-IT/README.md

 - If any check fails, **Playwright** fails the suite, and **GitHub Actions** alerts you and archives test artifacts for inspection.

----

-##  Optional: Alerts via Slack or Telegram

-To supplement GitHub email alerts, you can add a step in the workflow for Slack or Telegram notifications.
-Available if you add your webhook URL or bot token & chat ID as GitHub secrets.

----

-##  Summary

-- **Free** daily checks for your important pages
-- Clear pass/fail status with debugging data
-- Easy to maintain and extend—just add test cases for new pages!

----

-Let me know if you'd like to include a ready-made optional Slack or Telegram alert snippet or help extend it with more test scenarios!